marcosnr/search-cli-app/docs/Design.md

 ## Assumptions

-I asked for confirmation on the following, while I get feedback assuming:
+I asked for confirmation on the following, decided to go ahead assuming:

 1. "full value matching is fine" assertion =  only full value match is accepted.